The Diary of Anne Frank (play): Awards

 The play received the Tony Award for Best Play and was nominated for Best Actress (Susan Strasberg), Best Scenic Design (Boris Aronson), Best Costume Design (Helene Pons), Best Director (Garson Kanin).
 The play received the Pulitzer Prize for Drama for Albert Hackett and Frances Goodrich.
 Susan Strasberg won the 1956 Theatre World Award.
 The play received the 1956 New York Drama Critics Circle award for best play.

 1997 version

 The Diary of Anne Frank was presented in June 1997, in a revision of the Goodrich and Hackett adaptation by Wendy Kesselman, directed by James Lapine.
-Otto Frank was played by George Hearn, Anne by Natalie Portman, Mrs. Van Daan by Linda Lavin, Mr. Van Daan by Harris Yulin and Edith Frank by Sophie Hayden.
+Otto Frank was played by George Hearn, Anne by Natalie Portman, Mrs. Van Daan by Linda Lavin, Mr. Van Daan by Harris Yulin, Peter Van Daan by Jonathan Charles Kaplan, and Edith Frank by Sophie Hayden.
 The play previewed in Boston in the Colonial Theatre before opening at Manhattan's Music Box Theatre in December 1997.

 The production received two nominations for 1998 Tony Award for Best Revival of a Play and for Best Featured Actress (Linda Lavin).
 It received two Drama Desk nominations: for Outstanding Featured Actor (Harris Yulin) and Outstanding Featured Actress (Linda Lavin).